atlassian-labs/figma-for-jira/README.md

    ```shell
    npm run db:migrate:dev
    ```
-   This command triggers `@prisma/client` regeneration automatically.
+   This will trigger `@prisma/client` regeneration.
 If you need to regenerate it manually, run `npm run db:generate`.

-See for more detail [Prisma Docs - Developing with Prisma Migrate](https://www.prisma.io/docs/guides/migrate/developing-with-prisma-migrate).
+For more detail, see [Prisma Docs - Developing with Prisma Migrate](https://www.prisma.io/docs/guides/migrate/developing-with-prisma-migrate).

 ## Testing